 The Multi-State Alternate Assessment (MSAA) and Alternate Maryland Integrated Science Assessment (Alt-MISA) are designed to measure academic content that is aligned to and derived from Maryland content standards.
-It supports higher academic outcomes for students with significant cognitive disabilities in preparation for post-secondary outcomes.
+They support academic outcomes for students with significant cognitive disabilities.
 The MSAA is administered in English/language arts and mathematics in grades 3-8 and 11.
 The Alt-MISA is administered in science in grades 5, 8 and 11.

-High School Assessments (HSA) HSAs are state-level, end-of-course exams aimed at raising academic standards and preparing graduates to compete in the workplace and post-secondary education.
-High school students enrolled in Biology and Government must take the exams at the completion of each course.
-Taking the HSA is a graduation requirement.
-For more information, see High School Assessments on this website and the Maryland State Department of Education's website
+The Government HSA is a state-level, end-of-course exam aimed at raising academic standards and preparing graduates to compete in the workplace and post-secondary education.
+High school students enrolled in Government must take the exam at the completion of the course.
+Taking and passing the HSA is a graduation requirement.

-English Language Proficiency Assessment are administered to English language learners in grades kindergarten through 12 upon their entry into the school system and annually during the second semester.
+English language proficiency assessments are administered to English learners in grades kindergarten through 12 upon their entry into the school system and annually during a testing window in the second semester.
 The assessments measure a student’s English language proficiency in the areas of listening, speaking, reading, writing, comprehension and literacy.
 See Calendar Handbook for additional information.